PharmaComplianceGMP

 • check_circleTablet Presses & Capsule Fillers: Monitor press force, turret speed, rejection rates, and punch wear in real time to catch out-of-spec tablets before they reach QC.

-• check_circleBlister Packaging Lines: Track sealing temperature, foil tension, vision system rejection counts, and line speed to prevent packaging defects and ensure pack integrity.
+• check_circleBlister Packaging Lines: Track sealing temperature, foil tension, vision system rejection counts, and line speed to prevent packaging defects.

-• check_circleLyophilizers (Freeze Dryers): Log chamber pressure, shelf temperature, and condenser performance continuously — any deviation during a freeze-dry cycle can destroy a high-value biologic batch.
+• check_circleLyophilizers (Freeze Dryers): Log chamber pressure, shelf temperature, and condenser performance continuously — any deviation can destroy a high-value biologic batch.

-• check_circleFilling & Sealing Lines: Monitor fill weight accuracy, stopper placement, vial integrity, and line speed for injectable and aseptic products.
+• check_circleFilling & Sealing Lines: Monitor fill weight accuracy, stopper placement, vial integrity, and line speed for injectable products.

-• check_circleHVAC & Environmental Systems: Track cleanroom differential pressure, temperature, humidity, and particle counts continuously for contamination prevention and GMP compliance.
+• check_circleHVAC & Environmental Systems: Track cleanroom differential pressure, temperature, humidity, and particle counts continuously for GMP compliance.

 The Compliance Cost of NOT Monitoring